vasanthk/react-inline-edit/README.md

 # React inline edit

-This component allows you to to make inplace edits using 'contenteditable' and behaves like and input element.
+This component allows you to to make inplace edits using a hybrid approach that behaves like a 'contenteditable' input element.
 Inpired by Ben Mcmahen's react wysiwyg.

-Support: Chrome, Firefox, Safari (desktop & mobile), and IE 9-11.
+Support: Chrome, Firefox, Safari (desktop & mobile) and IE 9+

 ## Install